-The PVC plastic vent pipe for the condensing furnace is properly installed and is functioning as intended.
+The furnace uses a type B vent from the top of the furnace to the exterior.
+The visible portion of the B vent is properly installed and is functioning as intended.

 8.11 BLOWER

 The blower draws air from the return air ducts and pushes it over the heat exchanger where it is heated.
 The air is then pushed through the distribution ducts into the rooms.
 The blower was tested and was functioning as intended.